syncfusion-content/fileformat-docs/FileFormat/PDF/Working with DigiralSignature.md

 {% endhighlight %}

-You can add a digital signature to an existing document as shown below.
+You can add a digital signature to an existing document as follows.

 {% highlight c# %}
 [C#]

-//Load the PDF document with signature field
+//Loads the PDF document with signature field

 PdfLoadedDocument loadedDocument = new PdfLoadedDocument("Input.pdf");

-//Get the page
+//Gets the page

 PdfLoadedPage page = loadedDocument.Pages[0] as PdfLoadedPage;

-//Create a signature field
+//Creates a signature field

 PdfSignatureField signatureField = new PdfSignatureField(page, "Signaturefield");